Texas Layoffs — September 1999

 Largest Layoffs

-The biggest impact was at Raytheon Systems Co. - Richardson at its Richardson facility, reporting 390 affected workers.
+The largest notice was filed by Raytheon Systems Co. - Richardson at its Richardson facility, reporting 390 affected workers.
 Wackenhut Corrections followed with 300 workers.

 Trend & Outlook